the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-tech.md

 * Ensure that there is clear guidance that is readily accessible to attendees in the event of a technical issue.

-Because this is not an exhaustive list, it is important to understand the needs and preferences of your specific attendees as part of making your event inclusive and accessible.
+Because this is not an exhaustive list, it is important to collaborate with participants with lived experience to identify and implement relevant accessibility practices.
+They can often assist you with knowledge, insights, and strategies based on what they have learned from attending and organizing events themselves.

-Where possible, involve a representative with lived experience in your event planning and work with a community to ensure that any barriers introduced by technology use at your event can be addressed and mitigated.
+Where possible, involve representatives with lived experience in your event planning and work with a community to ensure that any barriers introduced by technology use at your event can be addressed and mitigated.

-This can help your event create an inclusive and accessible environment, and ensure that individuals with lived experiences are able to fully participate and engage with your event.
+This can help your event create an inclusive and accessible environment, and ensure that individuals with lived experiences are able to fully participate and contribute to your event.